 Ordering Chemicals, Supplies and Gas Cylinders.
 The department will no longer be accepting paper forms.
-To order chemicals or other needed equipment, download the Chem Order Form in Portrait Orientation or the Chem Order Form in Landscape Orientation and open with Adobe.
-Fill out the form with the required items and send it to your research advisor to obtain their digital signature.
-The posted form is used for ordering chemicals, supplies, and gas cylinders, but you should prepare separate orders for chemicals and supplies (ordered by the Office) and for gas cylinders (ordered by Mr. Satterfield).
-All completed forms for orders of chemicals and supplies should be emailed to firstname.lastname@example.org.
-Completed orders for gas cylinders should be emailed to email@example.com.
+To order chemicals or other needed equipment, open the ChemistryDepartmentPurchaseRequest .
+Fill out the form with the required items and submit it for approval.
+The posted form is used for ordering chemicals, supplies, and gas cylinders, but you should prepare separate orders for chemicals and supplies.
 Learn more about procedure and timeline for compressed gas orders so that you can plan your lab work.
 The University of Missouri establishes contracts with different suppliers to provide specific items at discounted prices; visit Show Me Shop Suppliers for details.

 Requesting In-House Technical Support.
 As a first step toward improving in-house service, the request process is being improved.
 To request service by technical staff, download the Technical Support Request Form and open with Adobe.
 This request form shall be used both for requests for maintenance and service of departmental instrumentation and of research group instrumentation.
 Requests for technical support of departmental instrumentation do not require a MoCode, may be filled out by students and/or faculty, and need to be digitally signed by the faculty adviser.
 Requests for technical support of research group instrumentation do require a MoCode, may be filled out by students or faculty, and need to be digitally signed by the faculty adviser.
 Completed service request forms should be emailed to email@example.com.
 Requests will be assigned priority as follows.
 Online progress tracking will be implemented in SP21.